csyben/PYRO-NN-Layers/README.rst

 There exist two ways of dealing with this problem:

-1. A convinient way is to reduce the initally allocated memory by Tensorflow itself and allow a memory growth.
-We suggest to always use this mechanism to minimize the occurance of out of memory errors:
+1. A convenient way is to reduce the initially allocated memory by Tensorflow itself and allow a memory growth.
+We suggest to always use this mechanism to minimize the occurrence of out of memory errors:

 .. code-block:: python